|Elliott Sound Products||Project 113|

 The output transistors must be insulated from the heatsink.
 Sil-Pads™ are quite suitable because of the relatively low dissipation, but greased mica or Kapton can be used if you prefer.
-If you use the suggested 3mm aluminium, you can drill and tap threads into the heatsink, so there is no need for nuts.
+If you use 3mm aluminium, you can drill and tap threads into the heatsink, so there is no need for nuts.
 The BD139/140 transistors don't need an insulating bush for the screw, because they have an isolated mounting hole.

 Connect to a suitable power supply - remember that the supply earth (ground) must be connected!
 When powering up for the first time, use 56 ohm 'safety' resistors in series with each supply to limit the current in case you have made a mistake in the wiring.
 These will reduce the supply voltage considerably because of the bias current of the output transistors.
 These safety resistors aren't essential if you have a dual bench supply with current limiting (and metering) that can limit the maximum current to around 50-100mA, and show you the current.